 This document is updated as new information becomes available.

 The following information is used to control and track modifications (transformations, changes) to this document.

-VERSION REVISION DATE SECTIONS SUMMARY (DESCRIPTION) 001 June 2020 n/a This is the first version of the unified release of the societal standard for a community-type society.
-This is the first version of the decision system.
-Note: The reader should understand that this document contains a high-level of conceptual linguistic detail, the reader should understand that this document is one of six total documents that together provide a complete explanation of the proposed societal system.
-In order to visualize the complete realization of the whole societal system, its concepts and objects, and their interrelationships, must be modeled and reasoned.
-Note: All figures associated with this standard, many of which are not published herein, are all available via the project's website.
-It is not possible to publish via this page medium all figures related to this standard.
-GENERATION ON NAME CONTACT DETAIL June 2020 Travis A. Grant trvsgrant@gmail.com
+VERSION REVISION DATE SECTIONS SUMMARY (DESCRIPTION) 002 July 2022 n/a Various additions and modifications have been made throughout.
+The structure of the standard has changed slightly.
+The structure is now: Approach > Calculation > Solution.
+Some of the articles in version 1 were removed and placed in the social system standard.
+Note: The reader should understand that this document contains a high-level of conceptual linguistic detail, the reader should understand that this document is one of multiple documents that together provide a complete explanation of the proposed societal system.
+In order to visualize the whole societal system, its concepts and objects, and their interrelationships, must be modeled and reasoned.
+Note: All figures associated with this standard, many of which all herein, are available via the Auravana Project's website.
+Oversiz tables are also published on the Project's website.
+It is not possivia this page medium all figures and tables related to this stand GENERATION ON NAME CONTACT DETAIL July 2022 Travis A. Grant trvsgrant@gmail.com trvsgrant@gmail.com